Wet and Wild: The Weird, Wondrous and Wicked Cool Creatures in Midwest Wetlands

 Wetlands support an incredible diversity of life.
-Yet they’re in danger, with some states having as much as 90% of their wetlands destroyed.
+Yet they’re in danger: in some states, as much as 90% of wetlands have been destroyed.

 Wetlands—areas where water is present at or near the surface of the soil some or all of the year—truly are where the wild things are.
 Microorganisms thrive in the damp soil.
 Dragonflies glide above the muck.
 Salamanders and frogs hide among carnivorous plants, and herons and beavers wade in the water.